-- Promoting an open and honest environment where children feel safe and confident to share their concerns and worries. - Using the Relationship, Sex and Health Education and PSHE to educate and reinforce our messages through stories, risk assessment and key messages. - Ensuring school is well supervised, especially in areas where children may be vulnerable. - Ensures staff are aware of the indicators and signs of child on child abuse and how to identify them. - Addresses inappropriate behaviour (even if it appears to be relatively minor). - Has clear robust policies on dealing with key issues of behaviour such as cyber bullying. - Ensures staff and children are aware of the policies. - Ensures robust supervision and be aware of potential risky areas in the school. - Increases supervision during key times. - Takes steps to prevent isolation.
+- Promoting an open and honest environment where children feel safe and confident to share their concerns and worries. - Using the Relationship, Sex and Health Education and PSHE to educate and reinforce our messages through stories, risk assessment and key messages.

-- Separates children if needed. - Where risk is identified, an individual child risk assessment is put in place.
+- Ensuring school is well supervised, especially in areas where children may be vulnerable or have identified they are vulnerable - Ensures staff are aware of the indicators and signs of child on child abuse and how to identify them. - Addresses inappropriate behaviour (even if it appears to be relatively minor). - Has clear robust policies on dealing with key issues of behaviour such as cyber bullying. - Ensures staff and children are aware of the policies. - Ensures robust supervision and be aware of potential risky areas in the school. - Increases supervision during key times. - Takes steps to prevent isolation. - Separates children if needed. - Where risk is identified, an individual child risk assessment is put in place, reviewed and updated appropriately